ctrlplusb/react-universally/README.md

   - ✂️ Client bundle is split by routes.
   - 🐘 Long term caching of the client bundle.
 Thanks to @mjackson for the inspiration from his super cool [`web-starter`](https://github.com/mjackson/web-starter) project.
 Check it out!
   - 🍃 Tree-shaking, supported by `webpack`.
-  - ✔️ Type checking via `flow`.
-Flow is a beautiful and unobtrusive type framework.
-You aren't required to implement type checking in your files.
-It's up to you if you want to extend your own code with flow annotations.
+  - ✔️ Type checking via Flow, a beautiful and unobtrusive type framework.
+NOTE: Flow is a completely optional feature.
+The flow type annotations get ripped out of the source by the webpack build step.
+You have no obligation to use flow within your code and can even uninstall the dependency (flow-bin) without breaking the project.
+I do highly recommend you try it out though.
   - 🎛 A development and optimized production configuration.
   - 🔧 Easy environment configuration via `dotenv` files.
   - 👼 Airbnb's eslint configuration.